imaNNeo/fl_chart/CONTRIBUTING.md

 Please make sure that your code is **not decreasing** the coverage.

-## Changelog
-We have a file called [CHANGELOG.md](https://github.com/imaNNeo/fl_chart/blob/master/CHANGELOG.md) which contains the history of our versions.

-Please check it to understand how it works and how is the convention.
-Simply new versions added at the top of the CHANGELOG.md file.
-You can find the [first version (oldest)](https://github.com/imaNNeo/fl_chart/blob/master/CHANGELOG.md#001---released-on-2019-june-4) at the bottom of the file.

-When you are done in your PR, it's time to write a changelog for you changes.

-Most of the times, there will be a [newVersion](https://github.com/imaNNeo/fl_chart/blob/master/CHANGELOG.md#newversion) tag at the top of the `CHANGELOG.md` file in the `master` branch.
-If it doesn't exist, you can write it and write your change below that.

-Each change should be started with one of the following prefixes:
-1. **IMPROVEMENT** (When you are improving something, for example improving performance)

-2. **BREAKING** (When it breaks something, for example renaming something to something else, or removing something, ...)

-3. **BUGFIX** (When you fix a bug or an issue)

-4. **FEATURE** (When you are adding a feature to the library, for example allowing user to change the stroke color of something, or when you add a new concept or anything else)

-In front of a prefix, you should write about your change.
-Don't forget to mention the related issues.

-If your change has two (or more) prefixes, describe them in separate lines independently.

 ## Creating a Pull Request

 Congratulations!
 Your code meets all of our guidelines :100:.
 Now you have to